 People love the convenience of modern fintech tools.
 Unfortunately, with so many recent security breaches, companies need to reassure users that their personal data is safe.
 At the end of the day, we’re talking about people’s financial health and with $16.8 billion worth of identity data stolen last year, this isn’t a problem to overlook.

-Fintech companies thus spend a great deal of their time working to improve their user’s security, Twitter being a powerful way to communicate these changes.
+Fintech companies thus spend a great deal of their time working to improve their user’s security, X/Twitter being a powerful way to communicate these changes.

 Ever since May 25th, GDPR’s implementation deadline, companies haven’t stopped messaging their users about the way they comply with the new rules.
 Stripe is no exception, as you can see in the following tweet where they not only share how they conform to the new regulations but also share a lengthy guide to understand more about the subject.